tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 with the proxy.
 Subnet-based destination information SHOULD only be used when applications are communicating with destinations identified by only an IP address and not a hostname.

+Port specifications, if provided, refine the criteria for domain or subnet matching.
+For example, `matchDomains` entry "www.example.com:80,443" specifies that only ports 80 and 443 of "www.example.com" domain are accessible through the proxy.
+Entries in excludeDomains or excludeSubnets with port specifications narrow the list of destinations further.
+If no port is specified, all ports are assumed to match.
-`matchPorts` in a list of strings that can be used to instruct the client that only specific destination TCP or UDP ports are accessible through the proxy.
-The list may contain individual port numbers (such as "80") or inclusive ranges of ports.
+Comma-separated port list may contain individual port numbers (such as "80") or inclusive ranges of ports.
 For example "1024-2048" matches all ports from 1024 to 2048, including the 1024 and 1028.
+IPv6 addresses and subnets in `matchSubnets` and `excludeSubnets` MUST be enclosed within square brackets ("[" and "]") if used in combination with port specification.
+For example "[2001:DB8::1]:443" matches IPv6 address "2001:DB8::1" destination for port 443.

 ## Example